 Swansea City v Middlesbrough Match Preview

 After a revitalising result in midweek, Swansea are back at the Liberty Stadium for a match against Middlesbrough.
 Graham Potter’s side grabbed their first win in 3 matches and played some of the most exciting football of the season so far.
 Middlesbrough on the other hand, are on the worst run of the season and can see the playoffs slipping out of reach.
-Bet UK’s online sportsbook has the latest football betting odds for Swansea v Middlesbrough, as well as odds for all Championship fixtures.
+Our UK online betting has the latest football betting odds for Swansea v Middlesbrough, as well as odds for all Championship fixtures.

 Swansea City’s Recent Form

 Swansea were back to winning ways in midweek with a 3-0 win over Brentford at the Liberty.
 After three losses in a row, the win gives the Swans a much needed boost heading into the final stretch.
 It took just 32 seconds for Swansea to take the lead after a defensive calamity for the Bees.
 Mads Bech Sorensen under hit a pass back to his keeper, giving Daniel James the chance to pounce.
 James got to the ball first and poked it through to Nathan Dyer, who finished into an empty net.
 Daniel James continued to terrorise Brentford and hit the bar with a curling effort before Dyer could double Swansea’s lead.
 On 34 minutes, Dyer latched onto a long ball from Kristoffer Nordfelt, before finishing through Luke Daniels’ legs.
 Swansea hit the bar again through Bersant Celina in a dominant first half.
 The second half was slightly more even, but Daniel James again proved the difference.
 The youngster finished into the bottom corner, after Conor Roberts’ rebounded shot fell to him on the edge of the box.
 Swansea’s 3-0 win puts them level on points with Brentford on 50 points, but with a game in hand.